 With the government stimulus program soon sending out checks to those who qualify, the question arises about where to cash your check if you don’t have a checking account and don’t want to pay high fees.

-According to a 2017 FDIC study, about 25% of the U.S. population is either unbanked or underbanked.
+According to an FDIC study, about 25% of the U.S. population is either unbanked or underbanked.
 If you’re one of the many people who don’t or can’t open a bank account, check cashing can be more difficult and expensive.

 The good news is that your stimulus check will be a government-issued check.
 That makes a big difference when it comes to the number of places that should be willing to cash your check.